dmackeyward/react-serverless-app/README.md

 # React Serverless Application

-This serverless React application allows users to geenrate 3 random sports and either requests for 3 new sports, re-order the existing sports throughout page reloads, and to remove a single sport
+This AWS Serverless React application allows users to register and logic, submit data to a serverless backend, and compare their data to other anonymous users

 Following along with Maximilian Schwarzmüller's Udemy tutorial found [here](https://www.udemy.com/course/net-core-31-web-api-entity-framework-core-jumpstart/)